sourcegraph/sourcegraph-public-snapshot/doc/getting-started/index.md

 - [Code navigation](#code-navigation): jump-to-definition, find references, and other smart, IDE-like code browsing features on any branch, commit, or PR/code review
 - [Code search](#code-search): fast, up-to-date, and scalable, with regexp support on any branch or commit without an indexing delay (and diff search)
 - [Notebooks](#notebooks): pair code and markdown to create powerful live and persistent documentation
+- [Cody](#cody): read and write code with the help of a context-aware AI code assistant
 - [Code Insights](#code-insights): reveal high-level information about your codebase at its current state and over time, to track migrations, version usage, vulnerability remediation, ownership, and anything else you can search in Sourcegraph
 - [Batch Changes](#batch-changes): make large-scale code changes across many repositories and code hosts
 - [Integrations](#integrations) with code hosts, code review tools, editors, web browsers, etc.